-When it comes to boosting energy and preventing fatigue, some specialized or adaptogenic herbs can be more helpful in the long term compared to the short-boost of energy you get from caffeinated beverages like coffee.
+When it comes to boosting energy and preventing fatigue, some specialized or adaptogenic herbs for energy can be more helpful in the long-term compared to the short-boost of energy you get from caffeinated beverages like coffee.

 So what is considered normal fatigue and what’s not?

 According to Parsley Health Los Angeles physician Svetlana Stivi, MD, some fatigue during the day and the evening is normal.
-“A certain amount of natural fatigue is needed to regulate our wake and sleep cycle.
+“A certain amount of natural fatigue is needed to regulate our sleep and wake cycle.
 When fatigue becomes a disabling part of life and prevents them from taking on the day and doing their normal tasks, then they should see a doctor,” Dr. Stivi says.
-She also adds that if a patient comes to her with a noticeable change in energy levels, and reports that no matter how much they sleep, they still feel tired all the time, then that’s not considered normal.
+She also adds that if a patient comes to her with a noticeable change in energy levels, and reports that no matter how much they sleep, they still feel tired all the time, then that often prompts her to dig deeper into what might be underlying unrelenting fatigue.

 What about the midday slump?